smart-mobile-software/arisedocs/docs/source/android.rst

 5. Record events
 ----------------

 Now that you have setup your application for testing, you will need to record views and conversion events.
+You need to pass the experiment name as a parameter to associate the events with an experiment.

 Record a view:

 .. code-block:: java

-	ABTest.recordView();
+	ABTest.recordView("Experiment1");

 Record a conversion:

 .. code-block:: java

-	ABTest.recordConversion();
+	ABTest.recordConversion("Experiment1");

 Full code example